 But if no one introduces you, say who you are and what you do that relates to the meeting.
 You might also consider putting your full name and job title in Zoom so that it shows on your screen.

 18. If you’re late, wait to introduce yourself when there’s a lull in the conversation.

 Showing up late to a virtual meeting usually means you’ll enter during a conversation.
 In that case, hold off on greetings until people are done talking.
 If you immediately start talking when you enter, you’ll likely cut someone off and cause confusion with the audio.

-Again, many of us are joining virtual meetings from the comfort of our homes.
+Many of us are joining virtual meetings from the comfort of our homes, and as such, are revealing a slice of our personal lives that our coworkers don’t typically see.
 Our apartments or houses may not be set up for professional meetings.
 The lighting might be awful, or there might be a mess of children’s toys in the background.
-Now is not the time to make derogatory remarks about someone’s background.
-It’s their home you’re talking about.
+To avoid making anyone uncomfortable, refrain from commenting on their living space.

-While yes, people should do their best to have a professional image during their work calls from home, it’s not always possible.
-Give people a break here.
+While yes, people should do their best to have a professional image during their online meetings from home, it’s not always possible.

 For the love of good audio, always mute yourself when you’re not talking.
-This might not be a big deal when it’s just two or three people on a call, but throw 15 people onto a virtual meeting, and now you’ve got 15 sources of audio.
-If they’re all going at once, it will be nearly impossible to hear people.
+This might not be a big deal when it’s just two or three people on a call, but throw 15 people into a virtual meeting, and now you’ve got 15 sources of audio.
+If they’re all going at once, it will be nearly impossible to hear the intended speaker.